palpen/grades_sum_stats/README.md

 > grade_stats grades_data.csv 10

 in Stata's command line.
 10 is for the number of bins of the histograms.
-The output will be saved in the folder in PATH_TO_GRADE_LIST.

 The table created will look similar to the figure below